GUDAPATIVENKATESH/Documentation/Storage/snapshot.md

 * Now Generally organizations, configure automated backups periodically (once every day/hour/week).
 In these situations we can also configure to delete the older snapshots as it doesnot cause data loss.

 * In AWS after creating the snapshot we can create an AMI form that snapshot, also we can copy that snapshot to other regions also.

+* After creating a snapshot from EBS Volume we can delete the volume, but after creating a AMI from snapshot we can't had an choice of deleting the snapshot, also in the case of coping the snapshot to another region we are unale to delete the source snapshot.